Skip to main content

 Summary

-I am a research fellow leading an NIHR funded feasibility trial of a breathlessness crisis management intervention for paramedics when called out to patients with chronic breathlessness.
-This work derives from my PhD research on the experience of chronic breathlessness and presentation to the emergency department.
+I was the principal investigator for an NIHR funded feasibility trial of a breathlessness crisis management intervention for paramedics when called out to patients with chronic breathlessness (BREATHE), which was based on my PhD research on the experience of chronic breathlessness and presentation to the emergency department.
+I was also co-investigator on an interview study called Understanding people’s experiences of exacerbations which was funded by AstraZeneca.

 I have a degree in Experimental Psychology and a Postgraduate Certificate in Education, both from the University of Oxford.
 Prior to training as a researcher, I gained 15 years of secondary school teaching experience.
 I was awarded a PhD in Medical Sciences from the University of Hull on chronic breathlessness and presentation to the emergency department in 2017.
 I am very interested in public engagement and recently took part in the British Science Festival 2018.